MedDaliJ/counterapp/README.md

 # counterapp
-An simple app similar to a shopping cart system
+An simple app with React similar to a shopping cart system